rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 5.3.
 Table of Processor Control Commands and Common Processors

 The following table outlines the essential commands for processor control and lists some common types of processors one might expect in ratpac-two.
-The actual names and parameters of processors must be derived from the ratpac-two distribution.

-**NOTE THIS NEEDS CHECKED IT IS LIKELY WRONG PLEASE SEARCH FOR THE CORRECT RAT PROC COMMANDS IN SOURCE**
+These commands are implemented by `ProcBlockManager` in the source tree.

 **Table 5.1:** Essential Processor Control Commands**